ggplot(data=Houses, aes(x=sqft_living, y=price)) +

 Predictions

-Without knowing anything about any explanatory variables, we would predict the price of any house sold in King County, WA to cost 735.4 thousand dollars.
+Without knowing anything about the house other than that it is in King County, WA we would expect it to cost 710.2 thousand dollars.

 2.2 Variability Explained by a Model

 We’ve seen four different models for predicting house price.
-It would be nice to have a way to assess how well the models are predicting prices, and determine which model appears to be the best.
+We want to be able to quantify how well the models are predicting prices, and determine which best explain variability in price.

 2.2.1 Total Variability